ganeshrvel/openmtp/README.md

 Do checkout the Go package which I've written to build Kalam Kernel: [github.com/ganeshrvel/go-mtpx](https://github.com/ganeshrvel/go-mtpx 'https://github.com/ganeshrvel/go-mtpx').
 Feel free to raise PRs.

-### System Requirements
+### System Requirements and Support
+- To support macOS version below Big Sur the Kalam kernel needs to be compiled on an older macOS machine everytime there is an update, which is practically very difficult
+- The latest 3 versions of macOS will receive the `Kalam` Kernel updates, which includes new device support, fixes, stability improvements. macOS Big Sur (11.0) or above will receive the above said updates

-Although OpenMTP will continue working on a machine which has macOS 10.11 (OS X El Capitan) or higher installed, the `Kalam` Kernel will only get the latest updates for the past 3 versions of macOS.
-We will continue releasing the OpenMTP updates for both `Intel` and `ARM64` machines.
+- OpenMTP will continue working on a machine which has macOS 10.11 (OS X El Capitan) or higher installed but won't receive the MTP Kernel updates
+- We will continue releasing the updates for both `Intel` and `ARM64` machines

 ### Installation